eclipse-pass/pass-documentation/developer-documentation/notification-service/ns-business.md

 ## SubmissionEventListener
 The `SubmissionEventListener` is the component responsible for connecting to a messaging source and reading SubmissionEventMessage messages.
 Note the use of the Spring annotation `JmsListener` on the `processMessage` message.
-NS uses Spring for messaging configuration, which is managed by the `JSMConfig` class.
+NS uses Spring for messaging configuration, which is managed by the `JmsConfig` class.

 The NS responds asynchronously to modification of `SubmissionEvent` resources.
 A `SubmissionEvent` represents the state of the `Submission` in a workflow.
 Each time a significant step in the submission workflow is taken, a `SubmissionEvent`